-Role & Responsibilities of the DSL
+Role & Responsibilities of the DSL:

-The DSL is clear on their role and responsibilities for safeguarding and child protection, understands that they cannot delegate this responsibility and in conducting this role, they are clear on what they are responsible for which ensures that all relevant persons in school are also clear on the role of the DSL and DDSL's
+The DSL is clear on their role and responsibilities for safeguarding and child protection, understands that they cannot the DSL and the DDSL's are responsible for ensuring that ALL are issued with a copy of the current Keeping Children Safe in Education - Information for all school and college staff (Part One) and for those that work directly with children and school leaders, Annex A (as appropriate) and ensure that individuals have read, understood and are able to discharge their role and responsibilities as set out in this document.

+the DSL is provided with time, funding, training, and support to conduct their role effectively and to ensure that the

+19 An analysis of Serious Case Reviews can be found here

+delegate this

+responsibility and in

+conducting this role,

+they are clear on

+what they are

+responsible for which

+ensures that all

+relevant persons in

+school are also clear

+on the role of the DSL

+and DDSL's

-- the DSL and the DDSL's are responsible for ensuring that ALL are issued with a copy of the current Keeping Children Safe in Education Information for all school and college staff (Part One) and for those that work directly with children and school leaders, Annex A (as appropriate) and ensure that individuals have read, understood and are able to discharge their role and responsibilities as set out in this document. - our DSL is provided with time, funding, training and support to conduct their role effectively and to ensure that the Deputy DSLs are also supported in their roles to ensure that they contribute as appropriately to further ensure this.
-They have a job description that is clear on their responsibilities as a DSL, are part of the leadership team, have the authority to act/ make decisions and are aware of their overall responsibilities as noted in Annex A and throughout KCSE. - to ensure that all policies, procedures, guidance, and practice are in place in school to ensure effective safeguarding and child protection and to ensure that those policies, procedures, guidance, and practice are updated and implemented in a timely way.
+Deputy DSLs are also supported in their roles to ensure that they contribute as appropriately to further ensure this.
+They have a job description that is clear on their responsibilities as a DSL, are part of the leadership team, have the authority to act/ make decisions and are aware of their overall responsibilities as noted in Annex A and throughout KCSE.

-&lt;sup>19 An analysis of Serious Case Reviews can be found here
+to ensure that all policies, procedures, guidance, and practice are in place alongside appropriate monitoring to ensure effective safeguarding and child protection and to ensure that those policies, procedures, guidance, and practice, reviewed, monitored, updated, and implemented in a timely way.

-- work with the Local Authority and other agencies to ensure that we are able fulfil our duties and responsibilities in relation to safeguarding and child protection arrangements, which will include but not be limited to completion of a return e.g., a Section 11 audit as and when requested by the North Tyneside Safeguarding Children Partnership (NTSCP). - work to develop effective links with relevant agencies and co-operate as required with their enquiries regarding welfare and child protection matters including attendance and written reports at meetings. - ensure that clear detailed written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Children's Services immediately are maintained appropriately in school.
-The outcomes and decisions made will also be recorded. - ensure all records are kept to the required standard/guidance, are secure, have limited access and in locked locations. - to work closely with the Safeguarding Governor to ensure that they are clear on their role and responsibilities in relation to safeguarding and to work within them throughout the year and in production of the annual report to Governors and the Section 11 audit to North Tyneside Safeguarding Children Partnership NTSCP as and when requested.
+work with the Local Authority and other agencies to ensure that we are able fulfil our duties and responsibilities in relation to safeguarding and child protection arrangements, which will include but not be limited to completion of a return e.g., a Section 11 audit as and when requested by the North Tyneside Safeguarding Children Partnership (NTSCP).

+work to develop effective links with relevant agencies and co-operate as required with their enquiries regarding welfare and child protection matters including attendance and written reports at meetings.

+ensure that clear detailed written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Children's Services immediately are maintained appropriately in school.
+The outcomes and decisions made will also be recorded.

+ensure all records are kept to the required standard/guidance, are secure, have limited access and in locked locations.

+to work closely with the Safeguarding Governor to ensure that they are clear on their role and responsibilities in relation to safeguarding and to work within them throughout the year and in production of the annual report to Governors and the Section 11 audit to North Tyneside Safeguarding Children Partnership NTSCP as and when requested.

-Safeguarding in Practice •
+Safeguarding in Practice: